Bernardo-MG/spring-mvc-thymeleaf-maven-archetype/readme.md

 It is a Maven Archetype, and can be used through command line or an IDE as long as it is included in the local repository.

-### Prerequisites

-The project has been tested on the following Java versions:
-* JDK 8

-All other dependencies are handled through Maven, and noted in the included POM file.

 ### Installing

 The best way to install the Archetype is by downloading it from the [Bintray repository][bintray-repo].
 It can be acquired from the [Maven Central Repository][maven-repo] too, but it is not recommended.